afqueiruga/afqueiruga.github.io/_posts/2018-11-01-dynamic-unittest.md

 ```

 The above two methods can be hidden inside of a library, with a `from awesometestinglibrary import *`.
-Now the user can just instantiate a list of class methods for everything that
+The user can just instantiate a list of class methods for everything that
 needs to be tested:

 ```python